teach-afp/www/input/lecture3.md

 * How can they be so general?
    <div class="alert alert-danger">
-    Monads control the order of evaluation.
+    Monads define sequencing (`;` in many imperative languages).
    </div>
-   Roughly speaking, the trick is how sequencing `;` is defined!
    Different definitions for `;` allow to handle different side-effects.
+   In that, monads also control the order of evaluation.

 ## Construction of programs